emqx/blog/en/202110/mqtt-broker-clustering-part-3-challenges-and-solutions-of-emqx-horizontal-scalability.md

 In this blog post, we will introduce some of the improvements of the MQTT broker cluster scalability.
-We will mostly focus on the database engine that EMQ X uses internally and how we improved it in EMQ X 5.0.
+We will mostly focus on the database engine that EMQX uses internally and how we improved it in EMQX 5.0.

-Before we start, you should know how data is replicated in the EMQ X cluster: [EMQ X Broker](https://www.emqx.io) stores the runtime information about the topics and clients in [Mnesia](http://erlang.org/doc/man/mnesia.html) database, which helps replicate this data across the cluster.
+Before we start, you should know how data is replicated in the EMQX cluster: [EMQX Broker](https://www.emqx.io) stores the runtime information about the topics and clients in [Mnesia](http://erlang.org/doc/man/mnesia.html) database, which helps replicate this data across the cluster.

 ## What is Mnesia?

 Let's discuss in more detail what Mnesia is, and how it works.
 Mnesia is an open-source database management system developed by Ericsson corporation as part of [Open Telecom Platform](https://en.wikipedia.org/wiki/Open_Telecom_Platform).
 Originally, it was intended to handle configuration and runtime data in the ISP-grade telecom switches.
-Up to version 4.3, EMQ X used it to store all kinds of runtime data, such as topics, routes, ACL rules, alarms and much more.
+Up to version 4.3, EMQX used it to store all kinds of runtime data, such as topics, routes, ACL rules, alarms and much more.

 You are probably familiar with databases such as MySQL, Postgres, MongoDB, and in-memory stores like Redis and Memcached.
 Mnesia, on the other hand, remains relatively obscure.
 Nonetheless, it is unique in many ways, partly because it combines a lot of the features of the above products into a single neat application.